oothomas/SlicerPhotogrammetry/README.md

 1. Downloading this repository (use the green code button and choose Download ZIP).
 Alternatively, you can clone the repository via git.
 2. Uncompress the zip file on your desktop
+3. Start 3D Slicer and install the PyTorch and SlicerMorph extensions from the Extension Catalogue.
+Restart Slicer for changes to take effect.
-3. Drag and drop the SlicerPhotogrammetry (might also be called SlicerPhotogrammetry-main) folder to the Slicer application window, and choose "Add Python Scripted Modules to the Application" option from the dropdown menu of the popup message, and enable both Photogrammetry and ClusterPhotos.
+4. Drag and drop the SlicerPhotogrammetry (might also be called SlicerPhotogrammetry-main) folder to the Slicer application window, and choose "Add Python Scripted Modules to the Application" option from the dropdown menu of the popup message, and enable both Photogrammetry and ClusterPhotos.
+5. Switch to Photogrammetry module wait for necessary libraries to be downloaded or installed.